OncologyColorectal cancer laboratory

 El Consell Europeu de Recerca (ERC en les seves sigles en anglès) ha fet públiques avui les ajudes “Proof of Concept” (Prova de Concepte

-Speaker: Dr. James Gordon,
+Speaker: Dr. Roberto Mosca,

 This group receives financial support from the following sources: